othaime-en/decentralizedVoting/.cursorrules/tasks.md

 - Modified `emailserver/server.js` to use environment variables instead of hardcoded credentials
 - Added dotenv package to the email server for environment variable loading
 - Created documentation in `emailserver/README.md` with instructions on setting up the .env file
 - The server now checks if email credentials are set and provides a warning if they're missing

+### 2023-11-20: Input Validation Implementation
+- Added express-validator package for input validation
+- Implemented validation for email format in the send-otp endpoint
+- Added validation for OTP format and length in the verify-otp endpoint
+- Created a reusable validation error handler middleware
+- Updated API responses to return structured JSON with appropriate HTTP status codes
+- Added a health check endpoint for monitoring
+- Updated API documentation in README.md to reflect the new validation rules and response formats